instamenta/nft-social-media/README.md

 * controllers
 ```
-find the specific fetched route and handles the REST request
+locate the fetched route and handle the REST request
 ```

 * src